Texas Bluebird Society (Tab Last Updated: April 1, 2021)

-The Texas Bluebird Society is an all-volunteer grassroots organization helping bluebirds and other native cavity-nesting birds through increasing nesting sites while sustaining and increasing their food supply (insects and berries of native plants).
+Texas Bluebird Society is an all-volunteer grassroots organization helping bluebirds and other native cavity-nesting birds through increasing nesting sites while sustaining and increasing their food supply.
+(Insects and Native Plant Berries) (PDF)

-* a "nestbox" may be called "birdhouse" or "nesting box."
+* Note: A "nestbox" may be called "birdhouse" or "nesting box."